blendc/ext-service/README.md

 # ext-service

-A lightweight, flexible web service framework for building high-performance APIs, microservices, and more.
+A lightweight, flexible web service for building high-performance APIs, microservices, and more.

 ## Features